Ghonem23/employee-management-api-java/README.md

-# Employee Management API (Java)
+# Employee Management API (Java – Spring Boot)
-A simple RESTful API built in Java that allows adding employees and viewing all employees.
+A clean and simple RESTful API built using Java and Spring Boot that allows adding new employees and retrieving all employees.
-This project was created as a basic backend assignment to demonstrate API development skills.
+This project was created as part of a backend assignment to demonstrate real-world API development skills, layered architecture, and clean code organization.

 ---

 ## 🚀 Features
-- Add a new employee
+➕ Add a new employee
-- View all employees
+👀 View all employees
-- Simple in-memory storage
+💾 In-memory storage for simplicity
-- Lightweight & fast to run
+⚡ Lightweight, fast, and easy to run
-- Clear API endpoints
+🧩 Layered architecture (Controller → Service → Repository)

 ---